iferdel/dotfiles/nvim/README.md

 :Telescope builtin // shows all possible options
 In looking modal, <C-n> and <C-p> help navegate the files (instead of using arrowkeys) in insert mode (telescope panel) <C-/> would show insert mode key maps

+### using windows commands
+shortcut gt helps moving between tabs
+<C-T> moves current window to a new tab
+:help CTRL(tab) to show all possible options regarding windows commands